biowalter/Amitosis/README.md

 # Amitosis
-Supplementary Code and input data from the Amitosis project
+Supplementary Code and Input Data from the Amitosis project